-A sole proprietorship is a single-member business that’s never formally incorporated with a state filing.
-Sole proprietorship pros and cons include that It’s easy to set up, but there’s no distinction between business and owner and no liability protection.
+A sole proprietorship is a single-owner business that’s never formally incorporated with a state filing.
+Sole proprietorship pros include ease of setup and low costs, while cons include the lack of liability protection and the distinction between business and owner.
 Sole proprietorships minimize startup costs but won’t help you limit your personal liability.
 Read on for more detailed sole proprietorship pros and cons.

 |Pros of a Sole Proprietorship||Cons of a Sole Proprietorship|